-Our motorbike/moped and car Partners are required to have Hire & Reward insurance for Fast Food Delivery
+For all our motorbike/moped/scooter and car Partners, it is mandatory to have Hire & Reward insurance for Fast Food Delivery/Food Courier work.

 What does Hire & Reward mean?

 Hire and Reward Insurance allows you to “carry other people’s goods in exchange for a fee.”

 Hire & Reward is easy to get confused about.
 You should double-check with your insurer that your policy is covering you for Fast Food Delivery, as it is a common mistake to accidentally purchase Taxi insurance.

 As a Partner with us, you must have one of these types of insurance policies;

 Pay-As-You-Go: provides coverage only when you are delivering an order.